Jenna Drey: Career

 After teaming up with co-writer and producer Kevin Churko, multiple Juno Award-winning producer-writer whose credits include Shania Twain, Ozzy Osbourne, Five Finger Death Punch and more, a number of her songs succeeded on the charts.
 In 2005, "Killin' Me (Where Did I Go Wrong)" rose to number 11 on Billboard's Hot Dance Airplay and number 6 on the Hot Dance Music/Club Play chart.
 The follow-up, "Why Should I Believe You", peaked in Billboard's Hot Dance Airplay at number 24 and the Hot Dance Music/Club Play Top 10 in 2006.
 Even the renowned music critic for the Houston Chronicle, Joey Guerra, describes "Killin Me" as a hypnotic tale of lost love.

 Later that year, Drey was signed to top dance record label Robbins Entertainment, known for their smash Top 40 hits like Cascada "Everytime We Touch," September "Cry for You."
 Label President, Cory Robbins, signed her to release her next dance-pop single "By the Way".
-It became her most successful single on Billboard's Hot Dance Airplay chart, peaking at number 4, maintaining a chart position for 16 weeks weeks.
+It became her most successful single on Billboard's Hot Dance Airplay chart, peaking at number 4, maintaining a chart position for 16 weeks.
 On the Dance Club Songs chart, it was her third consecutive top-twenty hit, reaching number 19.

 In fall 2008, Robbins Entertainment released her single "All Out Of Love" which was played by both Hot AC and Soft AC radio stations across the country.
-With a review feature from Chuck Taylor at Billboard Magazine on May 17, 2008 ,the single found its way across a wide variety of stations in the U.S., including WKTU in New York City and KBIG Los Angeles, as well as making its way to the R&R Top 40 Indicator charts.
+With a review feature from Chuck Taylor at Billboard Magazine on May 17, 2008, the single found its way across a wide variety of stations in the U.S., including WKTU in New York City and KBIG Los Angeles, as well as making its way to the R&R Top 40 Indicator charts.